kawamanza/step-up/README.md

 ## Features

 * Allow you to attach notes to existing commits to mark fixes or new features that are being delivered.
+* Organize notes into sections of bugfixes, features, minor changes and so on.
 * View release notes for the next version of the project that will be boosted.
 * Auto-increment the version of the project based in the release notes.